 Noah’s second and middle son is Ham.
 We will discover that his descendants have spanned across the globe, principally throughout the hottest regions of the earth relative to the equator.
 Ham’s children have dispersed widely and are the darker skinned peoples of the world, ranging from black to olive skin and all the shades of brown between.
-They are located in Central and South America, Africa, the Middle East, South West Asia, the Indian Sub-Continent, South East Asia and Oceania.
+They are located in Central and South America, Africa, the Middle East, South Asia, the Indian Sub-Continent, South East Asia and Oceania.

-Abarim Publications, emphasis and bold theirs:
+Abarim Publications, emphasis & bold mine:

 ‘The name that occurs in the English Bible as Ham is really two completely different Hebrew names; one which is pronounced Cham, and the other Ham.
 They have two completely different meanings, but since English readers are so used to the name Ham… call them Ham I and Ham II: